browserengineering/book/book/rendering-architecture.md

 spent running JavaScript; commenting out that line of JavaScript cases the frames to be at exactly the right 16ms cadence.

-However, in an other scenario it could also easily occur that the slowest part ends up being runRAFHandlers.
+However, in another scenario it could also easily occur that the slowest part ends up being Style, or Paint, or IdleTasks.
+As one example of how Style could end up being the slow part, the style sheet could have a huge number of complex rules in it, many of which may not actually affect the newly-changed elements.
+If we're not very careful in the implementation (or even if we are!) it could still be slow.

+In addition, it could be that runRAFHandlers is the slowest part.
 For example, suppose we inserted the following busyloop into the callback, like so:

 ``` {.javascript}
 function callback() {